-Let me share you my story I wrote when I finished the PED course.
+Let me share with you my story when I took the PED course.

-I took the UP Online Entrepreneurship Course or the formally called as the Personal Entrepreneurial Development (PED) Course at the University of the Philippines Open University back in July of 2009.
+I enrolled at this UP Online Entrepreneurship Course or formally called the Personal Entrepreneurial Development (PED) Course at the University of the Philippines Open University back in July of 2009.

-This was my first crack in pursuing post-graduate studies after finishing my undergraduate degree.
-I just wanted to see if I could study and at the same time, perform in a full-time job.
+This online personal development course was my first crack in pursuing post-graduate studies after finishing my undergraduate degree.
+I just wanted to see if I could study and, at the same time, perform in a full-time job.

 UPOU conducts its courses through distance learning medium.
-Meaning, I wouldn’t be required to physically go to class as the course it thought through an online classroom.
-I applied in the PED to see if can work and study at the same time.
-My initial objective: gauge my own capabilities.
+Meaning, I wouldn’t be required to go to class at this online course physically as it thought through an online classroom.
+I applied to the PED Course to see if I can work and study at the same time.
+My initial objective: gauge my capabilities.

 Long behold!
 It is much difficult.
 Admission in this distance learning course means learning at your own pace.
 Self-discipline and time management is needed for a student to finish the course.

-The University of the Philippines Open University Personal Entrepreneurial Development (PED) Course forced drastic adjustments on my time spent among leisure, work and studies.
+The University of the Philippines Open University Personal Entrepreneurial Development (PED) Course forced drastic adjustments on my time spent on leisure, work, and studies.
 Instead of partying around, I needed to read thick modules.
 Instead of doing other fun activities in my free time, I needed to answer exams.
-Indeed, the PED course needs a lot of sacrifices but you’ll gain an added bonus lessons on time management self-discipline.
+Indeed, the PED course requires a lot of sacrifices.
+You’ll even gain bonus lessons on time management self-discipline.

 The rest was history as I finished the course with a Distinction after completing all the requirements with flying colors.
 To my surprise, Personal Entrepreneurial Development conducts commencement exercises similar to university graduations for students who completed the course.

-She also talked about opportunities, personal development and value in the work place.
+She also talked about opportunities, personal development, and value in the workplace.
 She even coined a new word for us, which is Spiritreneurship.
-It is integrating teachings of God and entrepreneurship.
-But the thing that I will remember her the most is a quote that she shared during her inspirational speech, which is “good work will lead to more work”.
-From then on, this certificate course made me realize that this is a start of something big.
+It is integrating the teachings of God and entrepreneurship.
+But the thing that I will remember her the most is a quote that she shared during her inspirational speech, which is “good work will lead to more work.”
+From then on, this certificate course made me realize that this is the start of something big.

 I wrote in my Personal Action Plan my goals of further studies and a roadmap of teaching in a premier university.

-Looking back, I’m still getting goosebumps when I realize that PED had so much influence to my future.
+Looking back, I’m still getting goosebumps when I realize that PED had so much influence on my future.

-Well, I’ve taken New Enterprise Planning Course the following semester still in UP Open University.
-After which I took a Six Sigma Distance learning course from an institution in India.
-Not only that, I pursued Master’s in Business Administration in University of the Philippines Diliman.
+Well, I’ve taken the New Enterprise Planning Course the following semester, still at UP Open University.
+After this, I took a Six Sigma Distance learning course from an institution in India.
+Not only that, but I also got a Master’s in Business Administration degree from the University of the Philippines Diliman.